wassimj/topologicPy/README.md

-This projects creates a Topologic python module from the Topologic C++ sources (included in this repo)
+This projects creates a Topologic python module from the Topologic C++ sources (available at https://github.com/NonManifoldTopology/Topologic.git)

 ### Install on Linux